spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 ## 1. Installation and Configuration of the Cellular-Security Repository

 ### Access to Whitepaper
 Make sure you have access to Whitepaper (IITD Lab Machine) before doing this.
+You do NOT need root access.
 You need to be on the IITD network.
 SSH into the lab machine:
 ```bash
 ssh <your_username>@<whitepaperIP>
 ```